gnames/gnparser/v1-changes.md

     `normalized` authorship strings, a year string, and a list of authors.

     `Details` part contains components that often can be ignored.
-It includes details of authorships, `details` field of a name, `positions` list that includes start, end, and meaning of every parsed word in the name.
+It includes details of authorships, `details` field of a name, `words` list that includes start, end, and meaning of every parsed word in the name.
 The structure of most components in `details` part do not have a fixed schema so they change depending on input.
-The `positions` field is an exception, its schema does not change.
+The `words` list is an exception, its schema does not change.

 * `Base` part changes: